 16.0 Fire Emergency Plan: Finding(s)

 Ref SIGNIFICANT FINDINGS

 None.

 Ref RECOMMENDATIONS

 None.

 Ref COMMENTARY

 16.2 The fire-resisting construction of the flats means an outbreak of fire is likely to be contained within the flat of origin.
 The high degree of compartmentation means other residents are in a reasonably safe place within their own flat while a fire in an adjacent flat is dealt with.
-This is a 'stay put' policy and is most appropriate for this premises.
+As the fire alarm in the common areas is not linked into the flats, the only alarm a resident is likely to hear is the one in their flat.
+This is, in effect, the same as a 'stay put' policy and is most appropriate for this premises.
 However, there are ongoing works to install sprinklers and cabling and outstanding access to a small number of flats to complete fire protection works.
-This together with the deficiencies identified may impact the containment of fire from the area/compartment of fire origin.
+This together with the deficiencies identified may impact on the containment of fire from the area/compartment of fire origin.
 Currently, it is deemed there is an increased risk to life for occupants whilst a 'stay put' policy remains.
 The overall risk to life is detailed in section 3.
-As the deficiencies in the compartmentation are addressed, the risk of fire spreading beyond the compartment of origin is likely to decrease and thus the overall risk to life will begin to reduce.
+As the deficiencies in the compartmentation are addressed, the risk of fire spread beyond the compartment of origin is likely to decrease and thus the overall risk to life will begin to reduce.
 There are also findings not relating to compartmentation which ought to be addressed.
-Whilst these do not directly affect the suitability of a stay-put policy, the risk to life is likely to remain increased until all the significant findings in the FRA are addressed.
+Whilst these do not directly affect the suitability of a stay put policy, the risk to life is likely to remain increased until all the significant findings in the FRA are addressed.
 An example procedure is provided below which ought to be communicated to each resident.
 Residents ought to have a clear understanding of what actions to take should a fire situation change and they need to evacuate the building.